Daniel-KM/Omeka-S-module-Translator/README.md

 * Copyright Daniel Berthereau, 2025 (see [Daniel-KM] on GitLab)

-Initially created for the digital library, the [Curiothèque] of the [Musée Curie].
+Initially created for the digital library, the [Curiothèque] of the [Musée Curie], completed for the [Musée de Bretagne].

 [Translator]: https://gitlab.com/Daniel-KM/Omeka-S-module-Translator